louisgv/a-jekyll-blog/_posts/2015/11/2015-11-03-90-days-of-startup-day-4.md

 Crunching the book with @sanoy.

+# Valuation talk

+Went with @sanoy following Josh and Yasha.
+Pretty cool one, talking about the structure of stuffs involving financial and splitting the cash flow.

 # Angel Pitch at Surf

 Met with [Nathan DiNiro](https://www.linkedin.com/in/natediniro), talked about EHR and the three potential pivot for Sarah.